 The following explanation is an analogy that explains big block problems in a non-technical way.
 If you're finding it difficult to understand, or want a more detailed explanation, you may want to read the beginner's guide to Bitcoin mining first.

 The problem with oversized blocks stems from the way Bitcoin mining works.
-Basically, all Bitcoin miners should be looking for a block at any given time, but only one of them will find it.
+Basically, all Bitcoin miners should be creating a block at all times, but only one of them will be the first to create the correct next block.

-When a miner finds a block, they announce their discovery to all the other miners and put the new block at the end of the blockchain.
-When all the other miners hear that someone has found the current block, they all move on and start looking for the next one.
+When a miner creates the correct block, they announce their discovery to all the other miners and put the new block at the end of the blockchain.
+When all the other miners hear that someone has created a new block, they all move on and start building the one that comes next.

-One of the problems with large block sizes is that it takes longer for all the miners to hear about someone finding the latest block (the block is just too big to describe it quickly), so miners will sometimes unknowingly keep searching for a block that someone else has already discovered.
+One of the problems with large block sizes is that it takes longer for all the miners to hear about someone creating a new block, because it's just too big to describe quickly.
+This means more miners will spend longer building an old block, not knowing that they should have moved onto the next one.

-And sometimes they'll find the same block again, announce their discovery and put it at the end of the blockchain as usual.
+Sometimes they'll finish up an outdated block, announce their discovery and put it at the end of the blockchain as usual, before hearing about the new block.

 But now there are two blocks on the end of the chain – it's an accidental fork.